li4nee/Nutrify-nodeJS/README.md

 # Nutrify API

-The Nutrify API provides authentication, user registration, login, and access to food macros and tracking data.
+The Nutrify API provides authentication, user registration, login, and access to food macros and tracking your comsumed food data.
 It is built using Node.js, Express.js, and MongoDB.

 ## Table of Contents